Sam Boodram: Death and legacy

-Sam Boodram passed away at his home in Cumuto on 30 June 2020, at the age of 86, just weeks before his 87th birthday.
+Boodram died at his home in Cumuto on 30 June 2020, at the age of 86.
 According to his family he had been ailing for some time due to complications from old age.
 He had spent his last days with his family and friends, as well as reading the Ramcharitamanas.
 His funeral was done per Kabir Panthi Hindu rights and he was cremated at the Caroni Cremation Site.
 Rudranath Indarsingh, the member of parliament for Couva South, attended his funeral, as well as his politician brother-in-laws Subhas and Basdeo Panday who attended his cremation rights.
 Tributes to Sam Boodram came from Surujdeo Mangroo the public relations officer of the National Council of Indian Culture, anthropologist and writer Kumar Mahabir, Southex and Chutney Soca Monarch founder George Singh, and radio and television presenter Rafi Mohammed.
 Singers also paid tribute to Boodram such as Raymond Ramnarine, Nisha Bissambhar, and JMC 3Veni founder Veerendra Persad, who all said that Boodram paved the way for Indo-Caribbean musicians and that his songs have been played at most Indo-Caribbean weddings, birth celebrations, birthdays, pujas, and parties throughout the diaspora and will continue to live on.